BKDaugherty/tactics-exploration/devlog.md

 - [ ] Do some research into Resource / Game State Tracking
   - [ ] Build a Start Screen, and Loading Screen for the demo above!
+    - [ ] Ensure assets are loaded before moving to scene
     - [ ] Learn basic Bevy UIs
     - [ ] Do some research into the "Pickable" system for hover, etc / other events.
   - [ ] Create some silly music to play in different things
   - [ ] Look forward and write out the set of states the Game can be in

 - [ ] Get the demo running on the Steam Deck

+- [ ] Code organization
+  - [ ] Create plugins for systems that are associated with eachother?

 - [ ] Pathfinding and Unit Movement in Multiplayer
   - [ ] If two units are moving at the same time, how do I ensure they can't move to the same spot?
 When should I do the movement calculation?
 How can I refresh / lock?